 Odor: Has a mild, aromatic scent while being worked.

 Allergies/Toxicity: Although severe reactions are quite uncommon, Muninga has been reported to cause skin and respiratory irritation, as well as asthma-like symptoms.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

-Pricing/Availability: Infrequently exported, Muninga is occasionally available in board form, though it can also be found as veneer or as smaller craft lumber.
+Pricing/Availability: Not commonly exported to North America, Muninga is occasionally available in board form, though it can also be found as veneer or as smaller craft lumber.
 Prices should be moderate for an imported hardwood.